Frequently Asked Questions

 - Since ET GeoWizards 12 is a native 64-bit application, it cannot be installed on 32-bit Windows.

 - Some of the functions that in versions 11.x were able to change the structure the input datasets (Delete multiple fields, Polygon and Polyline Characteristics, etc.) now create new outputs.

-- Due to the above listed disadvantages, we are releasing ET GeoWizards 11.5 which is built on ArcObjects.
+- Due to the above listed disadvantages, we continue the development and support for ET GeoWizards 11.x which is built on ArcObjects.
 This version is: